The Discourse Lounge

 I thought it was just a project that didn’t go through.
 Real estate developers are just trying to sell their properties as soon as possible and will hype up stuff until the point of sale.
 But I stumbled upon the fourth ghost fountain in the San Francisco Chronicle archives.
 It’s really hard to see as its a scan of a photograph from the early 1910s but indeed it’s the fourth ghost fountain of North Berkeley.
 The center picture in the gallery below.

 It was located right at the base of Terrace Walk.
-It was surrounded by lush trees with a train station shelter to the transbay trains.
-But the reason its existence was in doubt and that archive photos of it are basically nonexistent (as far as I know) is because it was a boondoggle.
+It was surrounded by lush trees with a train station shelter with bathrooms to the transbay trains.
+But the reason its existence was in doubt for so long, and that archive photos of it are basically nonexistent (as far as I know) is because it was a boondoggle.
 Firstly, the fancy station was on the wrong side of the street.
-It was in the direction of Albany rather than San Francisco so use was low.
-Secondly, the City Council widened the street for automobiles just 15 years after its construction and the Planning Commission recommended the fountain and station shelter be scrapped.
-All that’s left now is a barren terrace to a convienent pedestrian pathway.
+It was in the direction of Albany rather than San Francisco so use was low, although practically located for visiting speculators.

 And that’s the history of North Berkeley’s four ghost fountains.
 A real estate developer going all in with John Galen Howard to impress not only home buyers but the government of California in a failed bid to bring the state capital to Berkeley.
 Which is also why all the streets are named after California counties.
 But like a lot of real estate schemes some things just don’t pan out.